chrisluedtke/ACM-School-Placement/README.md

 * User will need to install R, but we can build in code for installing all the correct packages

 ## Audience & Usage
-Ideally this will be a tool that each City Year site can use.
+Ideally this will be a tool that City Year sites can use on a natioanl scale.
 Usage of the tool would look like this:
 ### Set Up
-1. Eval Rep would need to ensure that they have Power BI Desktop & R (MRAN distribution) installed
+1. Eval Rep would install R Open and necessary packages (and Power BI)
-2. Eval Rep would partner with their site leadership to configure the parameter sheet and set weights
+2. Eval Rep would work with Recruitment & Admissions to distribute survey and pull data into the ACM workbook
-3. Eval Rep would work with Recruitment & Admissions to get ACM data and pull it into the ACM sheet
+3. Eval Rep would partner with their site leadership to configure parameters and set weights
 ### Use
 1. Once the Excel workbook is configured, Eval Rep would just need to open .pbix file in Power BI
 1. Ensure that connection is made with the Excel Workbook
-1. Refresh the data (thus executing the deployment algorithm)
+1. Refresh the data (thus executing the placement algorithm)
-1. Interpret the results
+1. Interpret the results, make necessary adjustments, and re-run as necessary

 ## Development Workflows
 Workflow  | Tools  | Notes
 ----------|--------|------
-Sorting Algorithm  | R  | Will develop and implement algorithm for deploying ACM Commute information  | Power Query, Google Maps API   | Given School Locations and ACM Zip Codes, will develop a tool for estimating commute time
+Placement Algorithm  | R  | Will develop and implement algorithm for deploying ACM Commute information  | R  | Given School and ACM address, will produce commute time matrix (time between each ACM and each school)
-Results Dashboard  | Power BI  | Visualize the results to help communicate the results.
+Results Dashboard  | Power BI  | Visualize the results to help communicate them.
 Once we get everything together, further exploration will be done to see if we can implement the deployment algorithm in a more interactive way.

 ## Timeline
 Date | Milestone